 We define what it means for an abstract class K' to be a skeleton of an abstract class K. The main examples are classes of saturated models with the usual ordering (or even universal or limit extension).
-Except perhaps for Lemma 5.7, the results of this section are either easy or well known, we simply put them in our general language.
+Except perhaps for Lemma 5.7, the results of this section are either easy or well known, we simply put them in the general language of this paper.

 We will use skeletons to generalize various statements of chain local character (for example in [GVV, Vasa]) that only ask that if $\langle M_i : i < \delta \rangle$ is an increasing chain with respect to some restriction of the ordering of K (usually being universal over) and the M_i s are inside some subclass of K (usually some class of saturated models), then any $p \in gS(\bigcup{i < \delta} M_i)$ does not fork over some M_i .
 Lemma 6.8, is they key upward transfer of that property.
 Note that Lemma 6.7 shows that one can actually assume that skeletons have a particular form.
-However the generality is still useful when one wants to actually prove the actual local character statement.
-Also, it seems that many key subclasses appearing in the theory of AECs are skeletons, see the examples below.
+However the generality is still useful when one wants to prove the local character statement.